konradbachusz/AWS-MLOps-module_test/README.md

 # AWS-MLOps-module
 This repo contains a terraform module with corresponding AWS resources that enable training, deploying and re-training AWS-hosted machine learning models with corresponding cloud infrastructure.

-## Warning
-This repo is a basic template for MLOps resources on AWS.
+>  **Warning**: This repo is a basic template for MLOps resources on AWS.
 Please apply appropriate security enhancements for your project in production.

 ## Example Usage